-This is a surprise.
+This was a surprise, at least in how good they were even if I knew they existed.
 The two fells of Farleton Fell and Hutton Roof lie just off the M6 and offer some fine walking through the limestone.
 It is an area of Special Scientific Significance.

 There are two types of people who climb Farleton Fell and Hutton Roof Crags.
-Sometimes it is those who are ticking summits and spend their time battling the thick gorse on its lower slopes.
-They are taking a direct and unsatisfactory route.
-Then there are those who are there to appreciate the almost unique limestone scenery which is found on the wide limestone ridges of both mountains.
+On occasions it is those who are ticking summits and spend their time battling the thick gorse on its lower slopes.
+They are almost certainly taking a direct and unsatisfactory route.
+Then there are those who are there to appreciate the almost unique limestone scenery which is found on the wide ridges of both mountains.

-I admit to being in the first groupĀ on my initial visit.
+I admit to being in the first group on my initial visit.
 I subsequently suffered in the gorse on the unnecessary direct ascent.
-However my next two visits were for pleasure.
+However my subsequent visits have been for pleasure.
 As a result I gained a full appreciation of both the extensive views and the joys of walking amongst the limestone.
-This corner of the country has some special walking with an isolated limestone belt cropping up here and at Whitbarrow to the west before emerging in its full glory at Ingleton and Settle.
-Take in both hills in a walk to extend the pleasures of this type of walking.
+This corner of the country has some special walking with an isolated limestone belt cropping up here and at Whitbarrow to the west of the M6.
+It then emerges in its full glory at Ingleton and Settle.
+To fully appreciate the area take in both hills, they are not high.

 Both Farleton Fell and Hutton Roof Crags can be clearly seen near junction 36 of the M6.
-Next time you are tracvelling up the M6 plan in a break in your journey.
-Have a walk amongst the limestone and make use of the excellent cafe just after the exit.
+Next time you are travelling up the M6 plan a break in your journey.
+Have a walk amongst the limestone and make use of the excellent cafe close to the junction.

 The exposed limestone makes following a set route difficult.
 The suggested walk does not follow any public right of way and the paths are not particularly helpful.
 However it is always clear where you are and where you are going.
 To be sure just follow a rough bearing of just west of North when crossing between the two fells.